 Step 3.
-Place the drain pan underneath the oil tank and use your 14mm socket to remove the oil tank drain bolt (located in front of the engine), again making sure not to lose the crush washer behind it when you pull the bolt out.
+Place the drain pan underneath the oil tank, and use a 14mm socket to remove the oil tank drain bolt (located in front of the engine), again making sure not to lose the crush washer behind it when you pull the bolt out.

 NOTE: While the crankcase and oil tank drain, move over to the right side of the engine to change the ATV’s oil filter.

 Step 4.
-Use your 8mm socket to loosen the two bolts holding the oil filter cover in place.
+Use an 8mm socket to loosen the two bolts holding the oil filter cover in place.

 NOTE: The oil filter cover is a small cylinder next to the larger circular crankcase.
 Place something underneath the cover to catch oil that spills from removing it.